cmasfo-github/cmasfo-github/README.md

 * [Discord](https://discord.gg/CBmrstKXth): The Discord Channel
   * This is for discussing about the project development.

-You can also consider using the main repo's [discussion](https://github.com/cmasfo-github/cmasfo-git/discussions) section.
+Also, consider using the main repo's [discussion](https://github.com/cmasfo-github/cmasfo-git/discussions) section, if you have something to say.

 ## Contact & Donation